angelov/donut/README.md

 ## Acknowledges

-I have learned a lot, especially about Behat, by browing and digging inside the Sylius project.
+I have learned a lot, especially about Behat, by browsing and digging inside the Sylius project.